 JANUARY 2021: Focus sessions – held on Zoom! – convened throughout the month to discuss areas of interest among community stakeholders.
-There have also been general interest sessions as well; the last one scheduled for January 20 at 4pm.
+There have also been general interest sessions as well.
 These open discussion sessions, combined with public input, interviews, and meetings with local organizations, will inform the recommended Program for an ideal center.
 Reflecting the market analysis as well, the Program will outline what the center will offer in terms of complimentary recreation uses.
 Given the importance of this product, the team decided to allow more time for input and review, postponing the planned public meeting and workshop for January, until dates that are still to be determined.

 DECEMBER 2020: The first virtual public workshop was held on December 1st, live on Zoom and Facebook.
 It can viewed all month through a link provided on the Resources page.
 The workshop introduces the project and encourages all interested to get involved, particularly toward the current goal to reach all stakeholder groups for focused input.
 Focus Groups are forming, with 45-minute Zoom sessions focused on specific area of interest, ahead of the second virtual Public Workshop – date to be determined.
 The goal is to develop a community-representative program for indoor recreation and begin testing out regarding market analysis and site opportunities.